 Keeping transaction costs low for our clients is intrinsic to our execution approach - sourcing the best available price from multiple liquidity venues.
 We regularly assess our execution venues, brokers and data providers, and make changes to our execution arrangements where we deem the change leads to better value for our clients.
-One such change was the addition of a further liquidity provider in our retail service provider (RSP) flow.
+One such change was the addition of three further liquidity providers in our retail service provider (RSP) flow.

 We offer clients direct market access (DMA) to both the RSP network and order book.
 These have different costs for trading, but we don't pass these costs on to clients.
+Furthermore, we have recently introduced a notification message which warns clients when they select a price which is not the best available, if dealing via the RSP through our L2 platform.